SihamBen/minimal-expo-boilerplate/README.md

 # minimal-expo-boilerplate

-Minimal boilerplate that can be used to build expo side project.
+Minimal boilerplate for your weekend project.

-The goal of this boilerplate is to provide a minimal setup to avoid the hassle of setting up a new project from scratch, and make experimentation with new project idea easier.
+The goal of this boilerplate is to provide a minimal setup to avoid the hassle of setting up a new project from scratch when experimenting with new project ideas easier.
 ## Features

 - [x] Typescript
-- [x] Prettier
 - [x] Basic folder structure
 - [x] Nativewind for styling
 - [x] Axios for network request
-- [] Zustand for state management
+- [x] Zustand for state management
+- [x] Error boundary
+- [x] Prettier
-- [] Expo Router for navigation
+- [ ] Expo Router for navigation
-- [] Error boundary